 In certain situations, our lawyers may be able to keep an indictable offense (felony) in municipal court by having the charge downgraded to a disorderly persons offense.
 This decision comes with advantages and disadvantages.
-On the one hand, a municipal court judge is the finder of fact and determines whether you are guilty or not (as opposed to a jury, which fulfills these roles in Superior Court).
+On the one hand, a municipal court judge determines whether you are guilty or not (as opposed to a jury, which fulfills these roles in Superior Court).
 On the other hand, the maximum sentence in municipal court is limited to six months in county jail, plus fines, surcharges, restitution and other sanctions.
 If the case is heard in Superior Court you could face much more serious penalties including greater fines and prison time.

 Common examples of disorderly persons offenses or petty disorderly persons offenses include: